NaanProphet/krishnastudio-site/content/post/tech/2023/imac-2011-upgrade/index.md

 * 3.6 GHz Intel Xeon Quad Core E3-1290 with Turbo Boost 4.0 GHz ([link](https://ark.intel.com/content/www/us/en/ark/products/55452/intel-xeon-processor-e31290-8m-cache-3-60-ghz.html))

 ### GPU

-The old GPU is from AMD and does not support Metal.

-* AMD Radeon HD 6770M 512 MB

 The new GPU is from a used Dell/Alienware laptop.